PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 and check to make sure that only the key(s) you wanted were added.
 ```

+### Step 3: Connect to the HPC cluster

 Then try to ssh to the cluster.
 You should no longer need to enter a password.
 Run the `ssh-copy-id` for each HPC cluster that you have an account on.

 If you encounter the error `Bad owner or permissions on ~/.ssh/config` then try doing `chmod 600 ~/.ssh/config` and maybe also `chown $USER ~/.ssh/config`.

+### Step 4: Return to step 2 for each HPC cluster

+Copy the public key generated in step 1 to each cluster that you have an account on.

 ### Trouble with tigressdata